Oxyenyos/web-proj/src/posts/mastering-paper/mix-with-me.md

 [![The twins illustrated](../../images/paper-53-mix-twins.jpg)](https://mix.fiftythree.com/11098-Michael-Rose/42074)

 Easiest way to follow me is by [visiting my Mix profile](https://mix.fiftythree.com/11098-Michael-Rose) and clicking on the **i** icon.
-You can also try searching for me in Paper by swiping down while *in the Mix* and typing "Michael Rose."
+You can also try searching for me in Paper by swiping down while *in the Mix* and typing "Alok Prateek."

 [![Search Mix for Michael](../../images/paper-53-mix-search-michael.jpg)](https://mix.fiftythree.com/11098-Michael-Rose)